Date: 23 May 2014. How to Access Galley

 The Box-Car Children by Gertrude Chandler Warner.

-It's been great fun revisiting my childhood favorites of late.
+It has been great fun revisiting my childhood favorites of late.

 Reading is a particularly relaxing